GreyGnome/EnableInterrupt/README.md

 *_What's New?_ Tue Sep 29 06:29:38 CDT 2015
 Version 0.9.0 of the library has been released.
 This release adds ATtiny support.
-Chips ATtiny44/84/45/85 are supported; DA Mellis' work at https://github.com/damellis/attiny was used for testing.
+Chips ATtiny44/84/45/85 are supported; DA Mellis' work at https://github.com/damellis/attiny was used for testing but the Gemma should work too.
 See the Release Notes in the extras directory for details.

 The EnableInterrupt library is an Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based